 Considerations from Demo Project

 The demonstration project clarified a mix of positive outcomes and challenges.
 Based on the lessons learned, the MoLHSA implemented most of the recommendations: 1.
-The age of target group was revised and widened to the girls aged 10-12; 2.
+The age of target group was revised and defined as 10-12 year old girls; 2.
 The HPV vaccine was added to the national calendar of routine vaccines which later, after the legislative changes of 2018, became mandatory together with other routine vaccines; 3.
 Intensive trainings were continued in HPV-vaccination for PHC workers, gynecologists, public health specialists and school doctors, before the nationwide vaccination started in October 2019.
-In-person communication trainings were planned for 2020 within the Gavi funds for new vaccine introduction and was postponed due to COVID-19.
+In-person communication trainings were planned for 2020 within the GAVI funds for new vaccine introduction and was postponed due to COVID-19.

-The preparatory period of July-September of 2019 was sufficient to deal with the necessary activities like legislative changes, distributinge and storing vaccines, identifying target population at the facility level, mobilizing human resources, preparing communication materials, and finally, providing the trainings in HPV vaccine introduction and conducting communication campaigns.
+The preparatory period of July-September of 2019 was sufficient to deal with the necessary activities like legislative changes, distributing and storing vaccines, identifying target population at the facility level, mobilizing human resources, preparing communication materials, and finally, providing the trainings in HPV vaccine introduction and conducting communication campaigns.

 Communication strategy